 Citizen Mycology Skip to content

-The 'Cut or Pluck' debate is old and boring.
-It does not impact the organism in a meaningful way.
+The 'Cut or Pluck' debate is antiquated and unhelpful to novice mushroom pickers.
+It does not impact the organism in a meaningful way..

-However, if you are collecting unknown specimens for idenitification, its important that you 'pluck' ensuring that the base is kept intact.
-The base of a mushroom often contains taxonomically significant information.
+That said, there are some circumstances where you may want to 'pluck'.
+If you are collecting unknown specimens for idenitification, its important that you 'pluck' ensuring that the base is kept intact.
+The base of a mushroom often contains taxonomically significant information used for identification.

 If you already know the identity of your mushroom, it might be more practical to cut your mushrooms so that dirt and debris doesn't get mixed up with your harvest.
 Typically I pluck and trim the messy bits off with a knife.
 Do whatever works for you!